Out-of-focus holography at the Effelsberg telescope: Software

 \subsubsection{Aperture distribution and power pattern}

-During the optimization, it is necessary to calculate the antenna power pattern to compare it with the observation.
+During the optimization, it is necessary to calculate the antenna power pattern to compare it with the antenna observable.
 The aperture module provides the necessary functions to do that, based on the aperture phase distribution.
-The power pattern is computed by means of an FFT from the aperture distribution ($\underline{E_\text{a}}$).
+The power pattern is computed by means of an FFT from the aperture distribution, $\underline{E_\text{a}}$.